Poet and activist sentenced to six years

 In the video clips posted by Chen, her car was first blocked by police vehicles then escorted off a highway exit.
 Plain-clothes police then warned her against attending and tried to direct her back to Baoji.
 The stand-off lasted the whole night.

 Even though cases of endangering state security are typically tried by the intermediate people’s courts, Chang’s trial was held at the Feng County People’s Court.
-Besides Chen, several supporters have also been prevented from attending the trial, including lawyer Li Dawei (李大伟), who was taken away by Gansu State Security.
+Besides Chen, several supporters have also been prevented from attending the trial, including legal activist Li Dawei (李大伟), who was taken away by Gansu State Security.

 According to Chen, no conviction or judgment was issued at the end of the trial.